Ultimate Guide to Things to do in Stratford Ontario

 Set on 5 acres, in an 1870 Victorian home that is dubbed the Holliday House, after the gentleman it was built for, the museum has some incredible exhibits.

 There are also revolving exhibits every year.
 A few years ago I got to see one that was beyond memorable!
-The Harper Lee: To Kill a Mockingbird exhibit, in partnership with the Monroe County Museum in Alabama, was a dream come true to see.
+The Harper Lee: To Kill a Mockingbird exhibit was a dream come true to see.
 To Kill a Mockingbird is one of my all-time favourite books!
 To go along with the play, which was also running at the Stratford Festival, it was the perfect way to learn about the significance the book has had and continues to have, as well as learn about Harper Lee herself.

 Of course, one of the most popular exhibits at the Stratford Perth Museum is the Justin Bieber: Steps to Stardom.
 The exhibit shares the story of Justin, born and raised in Stratford, and his rise to fame.
 But the museum has a bunch of great exhibits, both permanent and rotating ones, so be sure to visit on every visit!